 Certain credit institutions and insurance companies are exempted by law from the reporting obligation relating to their customers.

-Austrian Anadi Bank AG counts as a reporting institution within the meaning of the GMSG.
+Austrian Anadi Bank AG falls within the scope of reporting institutions within the meaning of the GMSG.

 Who participates in the CRS scheme?